Pumpkin Chia Pudding

 - 1 cup So Delicious Vanilla Coconutmilk, or any other non-dairy milk

 - 1 tablespoon agave syrup or maple syrup

 - Chopped pecans, for garnish

-- In a bowl or in individual jars, mix all of the ingredients together with a whisk.
-Stir until completely combined and pumpkin is smooth throughout the mixture.
-Taste test and adjust based on whether you want more sweetener or spices.
+- In a bowl or in individual jars, mix all of the ingredients except the pecans together with a whisk.
+Stir until the ingredients are completely combined and smooth throughout.

-- Set in the fridge covered for 4 hours or overnight.
+- Cover and set in the fridge for at least 4 hours, and preferably overnight.

 Disclaimer: Although jessicainthekitchen.com attempts to provide accurate nutritional information, kindly note that these are only estimates.
 Nutritional information may be affected based on the product type, the brand that was purchased, and in other unforeseeable ways.
 Jessicainthekitchen.com will not be held liable for any loss or damage resulting for your reliance on nutritional information.
 If you need to follow a specific caloric regimen, please consult your doctor first.